act-rules/act-rules.github.io/pages/design/rule-design.md

 ### Authors

 Names of the Authors.
-These must be an exact match of names in `_data/contributors.yml`.
+These must be an exact match of names in `contributors` property in  `package.json`.

 ## Assumptions